This policy sets out the way in which Re-engage conforms to data protection legislation and protects all personal data held within its systems.

 - The data retention policy is available on request.

 - The charity shall ensure that personal data is stored securely using modern software that is kept up to date.

-- Access to personal data shall be limited to personnel who need access and appropriate security will be in place to avoid unauthorised sharing of information.
+- Access to personal data is limited to personnel who need access based on role and hierarchy.
+Appropriate electronic security including limited access and password protections are in place to avoid unauthorised sharing of information.

 - Digital data stored in the new system will be subject to Microsoft strict security protocols.